calebisholaa/WebMonitor/README.md

   not running on gradApp computer or account

 2. So update the following accordingly
-	-Line 228 #dynamically get all filenames of  the old files oldfiles(("C:/Users/your_username/Documents/PrintCompare/FileDataBase"))
-	  you may change Documents if you choose or move this script to the Documents folder on your computer.
+	- Line 228 #dynamically get all filenames of  the old files oldfiles(("C:/Users/your_username/Documents/PrintCompare/FileDataBase")) you may change Documents if you choose or move this script to the Documents folder on your computer.
-	-Line 272 if this script needs to run on a different computer need you need to update the following with open(rf"C:\Users\gradapp\OneDrive - East Tennessee State University\Catalog Differences\{generate_readable_html_filename(programlink[i])}+.html", 'w', encoding='utf-8') as f: f.write(diffHtml)
+	- Line 272 if this script needs to run on a different computer need you need to update the following with open(rf"C:\Users\gradapp\OneDrive - East Tennessee State University\Catalog Differences\{generate_readable_html_filename(programlink[i])}+.html", 'w', encoding='utf-8') as f: f.write(diffHtml)